 If you’re still not sure if you have a claim, why not browse through our list of common types of claim below?

-- Head injuries caused by hitting your head when you fall.
+- A head injury caused by hitting your head when you fall.
 These can be severe as you typically aren’t expecting the fall and take no measures to protect yourself.
 There may also be

 - Broken limbs can also be severe, again as the fall is unexpected.
 You may not be aware that you have broken a bone until you are examined by a doctor.